 Ensure proper installation

-Be sure to have your washer and dryer installed and serviced by a professional.
-Check your washer and dryer manuals to ensure that your electrical outlet is appropriate for your plugs.
+Be sure to have your dryer installed and serviced by a professional.
+Check your manual to ensure that your electrical outlet is appropriate for your plugs.
 If you have a gas dryer, have it inspected by a professional to make sure the gas line and connection are working properly and don’t have leaks.

 Always clean the lint filter before drying each load of laundry.
 If you are drying a new item that creates a lot of lint, such as a bath towel or bath mat, consider drying it for half a cycle and then pause to clean out the lint filter before continuing to dry the item.
 Regularly check the dryer’s drum for lint accumulation.